eonmusic: music for life.

 0 Comments

-It was a feast of nostalgia in Henley on Thames this past weekend, as Rewind South returned to the banks of the Thames for a fun-fuelled three-day extravaganza of music, reminiscing, outrageous costumes and more.
+It was a feast of nostalgia in Henley on Thames this past weekend, as Rewind South returned to the suburb for a fun-fuelled three-day extravaganza of music, reminiscing, outrageous costumes and more.
 Taking place from Friday 16th – Sunday 18th August 2019, this year’s acts included The Four Tops, Belinda Carlisle, and last-minute replacement headliners The Waterboys.

 Picture